-Society, on the other hand, would be willing to travel in a more environmentally friendly way, according to a study by the German Travel Association (DRV).
-62 percent say they find climate-friendly travel important.
-Almost half (42 percent) would even be willing to pay a higher price for air travel if the CO₂ emissions were compensated.
-42 percent would accept a longer journey to and from the airport.
+However, according to a study by the German Travel Association (DRV), society would be prepared to travel in a more environmentally friendly way.
+62 percent say that climate-friendly travel is important to them.
+Almost half (42%) would even be prepared to pay a higher price for air travel if the CO2 emissions were offset.
+42% would accept a longer journey to and from the airport.

 5 tips for climate-friendly travel

-So how can we integrate climate protection into our own travel behaviour and business trips?
-It is clear that politics must act and create the framework conditions.
-A paraffin tax, the CO₂ levy or the expansion of the rail network are on the to-do list of our politicians.
+So how can we integrate climate protection into our own travel behavior and business trips?
+It is clear that politicians need to take action and create the right framework conditions.
+A kerosene tax, the CO2 levy or expansion of the rail network are on our politicians' to-do list.
 But employers, employees and private individuals can also contribute to climate-friendly travel.

-1. travel sustainably by bus, train or bicycle
+1. sustainable travel by bus, train or bike

-How sustainable a trip is is almost solely determined by the choice of transport.
-75 per cent of all emissions are caused by the journey to and from the destination.
-Air travel, in particular, has a significant impact on the climate: a single flight alone can emit more CO₂ than the average footprint of a person in Germany per year.
+The sustainability of a trip is determined almost solely by the choice of transportation.
+75 percent of all emissions are caused by the journey to and from the destination.
+Air travel in particular has a significant impact on the climate: a single flight alone can emit more CO2 than the average footprint of a person in Germany per year.

-The long-distance bus is the most ecological means of transport, directly followed by the train.
-In terms of climate protection, travelling by bus or train is therefore recommended for longer distances - especially when travelling in Europe.
-Travelling by car is about five times higher in terms of CO₂ emissions, although the number of people in the car must be taken into account here.
+The long-distance bus is the most ecological means of transportation, directly followed by the train.
+For longer distances, traveling by bus or train is therefore recommended in terms of climate protection - especially when traveling in Europe.
+In terms of CO2 emissions, traveling by car is around five times higher, although the number of people in the car must be taken into account.

-For business trips, the train can be preferred to the flight, especially for journeys within Germany.
+For business trips, the train can be preferred to the flight, especially when traveling within Germany.
 If the journey and the time at the airport are included in the flight duration, the time difference is not very great.
-If a train connection is not worthwhile, employees can be provided with a company car or a share car - preferably electric.
+If a train connection is not worthwhile, employees can be provided with a company car or a shared car - preferably electric.

 2. sustainable accommodation

-Directly after arrival and departure comes the choice of accommodation, which accounts for 21 per cent of CO₂ emissions in tourism.
-Instead of huge hotel chains, small and privately run hotels or guesthouses should be preferred here.
-A holiday home is generally more environmentally friendly than a hotel.
-Here, savings are made on daily cleaning, changing towels and the guests can cater for themselves: with seasonal and regional food.
+Immediately after arrival and departure comes the choice of accommodation, which accounts for 21 percent of CO2 emissions in tourism.
+Instead of huge hotel chains, preference should be given to small, privately run hotels or guesthouses.
+A vacation apartment is generally more environmentally friendly than a hotel.
+They save on daily cleaning and changing towels and guests can cater for themselves with seasonal and regional food.

-In addition, there are also sustainable accommodations that can be booked directly.
-For business trips, accommodation with certifications and labels can be considered when booking a hotel.
+However, there are also sustainable accommodations that can be booked directly.
+When booking hotels for business trips, you can look out for accommodation with certifications and labels.

-In the resort itself, the most environmentally friendly way to explore the area is on foot, by bike or public transport.
-Car sharing is also an option to explore more distant places.
-Some accommodations also rent e-bikes or bicycles, and resorts arrange affordable mobility services such as car rental or car sharing.
-The same applies to travelling to business meetings.
+In the vacation destination itself, the most environmentally friendly way to explore the area is on foot, by bike or by public transport.
+Car sharing is also an option for exploring more distant places.
+Some accommodations also rent out e-bikes or bicycles and vacation resorts offer affordable mobility options such as rental cars or car sharing.
+The same applies to traveling to business meetings.

-Otherwise, the same applies as at home: save water as much as possible, buy locally, regionally and seasonally, learn about proper waste separation, use towels more than once, use the air conditioner sparingly - if at all, treat nature with respect and take a bag with you when you go shopping.
+Otherwise, the same applies as at home: save water as much as possible, buy locally, regionally and seasonally, find out about proper waste separation, use towels several times, use the air conditioning only sparingly - if at all, treat nature with respect and take a bag with you when you go shopping.

 4. CO₂ compensation

-Even if offsetting is only the second-best solution and avoidance and reduction should also be in the foreground when travelling, this combination is still better than a flight without offsetting.
-By offsetting your travel footprint, you support global climate protection projects that actively save CO₂ on site, promote the lives of local people and support the Sustainable Development Goals of the United Nations.
+Even if offsetting is only the second-best solution and avoidance and reduction should also be the focus when traveling, this combination is still better than a flight without offsetting.
+By offsetting your travel footprint, you support global climate protection projects that actively save CO2 on site, improve the lives of local people and support the Sustainable Development Goals of the United Nations.

-Generally speaking, the longer the trip, the better.
-Especially with long-distance travel, the climate-damaging flight cannot be avoided.
-Therefore, such holidays should take place less frequently and for longer periods.
-For business trips, this concept may be difficult to implement in some cases.
-Therefore, one should always ask oneself: Is the trip even necessary or is an online meeting enough?
+In general, the longer the trip, the better.
+Especially when traveling long distances, climate-damaging flights cannot be avoided.
+Such vacations should therefore be less frequent and longer.
+This concept may sometimes be difficult to implement for business trips.
+That's why you should always ask yourself: is the trip even necessary or is an online meeting enough?

 By container ship to Canada

-During her journey, our volunteer author Uta Nabert implemented a first important step of sustainable travel: Instead of taking the plane, she travelled by train from Germany to Asia and then continued by container ship to Canada.
+During her trip, our volunteer author Uta Nabert took an important first step towards sustainable travel: instead of flying, she took the train from Germany to Asia and then continued on to Canada by container ship.

 But what is it actually like to come back?
 The travel journalist has now published a book about this with Delius Klasing Verlag: "Wieder da und doch nicht hier".
 She is donating her fee to Planted.
 An interview.